 Both C2 domains (models.litellm[.]cloud and checkmarx[.]zone) have since been taken down — DNS returns NXDOMAIN — so the exfiltration and persistence stages do not complete.
 In the original attack, the harvested data would be bundled into tpcp.tar.gz, encrypted with AES-256-CBC + RSA-4096, and POSTed to the C2, with a persistent backdoor polling for second-stage payloads.

 Garnet's dependents analysis identified 18 high-download packages — including databricks-agents (5.2M/mo), dspy (5.1M), and opik (3.8M) — with open version constraints that would have resolved to the compromised releases.
 Because LiteLLM sits between applications and LLM providers, a single compromised environment exposes API keys for every provider routed through the proxy.
+The same RSA key and exfiltration headers appeared days later in the Telnyx PyPI compromise, confirming a single actor operating across multiple packages in rapid succession.

 Explore the run profile above, or start observing your own workflows with Garnet.